 Area of Emphasis

-Communication students select from one of five emphases options.
-When selecting an emphasis students are encouraged to consult with the Communication advisor and to examine their own career goals.
+Communication students select from one of four emphases options.
+When selecting an emphasis, students are encouraged to consult with the Communication advisor and to examine their own career goals.
 Each emphasis has its own supporting and upper level courses.

 - Journalism - The study of reporting, writing, editing, and publishing.
 Students learn to write, "dig for stories", and develop an interest in public affairs.

 - Mass Media - Mass Media comprises the study of radio, television, film, and multimedia technology.
 Students learn about production techniques, the media industry, and audience effects.

 - Organizational Communication - The study of communication practices and dilemmas within organizations.
 Student learn speaking, interviewing, facilitating, and persuading skills.
 They also learn to research, analyze, and resolve critical organizational problems.

 - Public Relations - The study of how organizations present themselves to internal and external audiences.
 Students learn how to use and integrate various communication modes into a coherent strategy for relating to the public.